Advocacy News + Updates

 Stay with The Current.
 Sign Up to Receive Email Updates

-In July, you stood with us when IJM investigator and human rights lawyer, Willie Kimani, and two friends, Joseph Muiruri and Josephat Mwenda, were abducted and murdered.
-You helped spark a global outcry for #JusticeinKenya and an end of police abuse of power.
+Last July, you stood with us when IJM investigator and human rights lawyer, Willie Kimani, and two friends, Joseph Muiruri and Josephat Mwenda, were abducted and murdered.
+You helped spark a global outcry for #JusticeinKenya and an end of police abuse of power through this ongoing petition.

 - 1 of 106